modflowpy/flopy/DEVELOPER.md

 #### Conditionally skipping tests

-Several `pytest` markers are provided to conditionally skip tests based on executable availability or operating system.
+Several `pytest` markers are provided to conditionally skip tests based on executable availability, Python package environment or operating system.

-To skip tests if an executable is not available on the path:
+To skip tests if one or more executables are not available on the path:

 ```python
 from shutil import which